 Communication is complex.
 And you've probably experienced some of the nuanced challenges of communicating with a disability in your own life.
 So why not use some of the skills you've acquired in dealing with those challenges in order to treat others' speech difficulties?

 7. Web developer

 Want to help organizations make their websites accessible to everyone?
 You could specialize in an area such as accessibility auditing, user-interface design, or backend development.

 You can pursue all kinds of great nursing careers—in many different settings.
-So if you're interested in this vocation, set up some informational interviews with nurses in various specialities.
+So if you're interested in this vocation, set up some informational interviews with nurses in various specialties.
 That way, you can gain some insight into which path may be best for you.
 (Some medical environments are tricky to navigate with a disability.)

 Would you like to advise companies on the best ways to sell their products and services?
 By conducting research, interviewing potential customers, and gathering and analyzing data, you could help shape sales strategies and promotional campaigns.
-Plus, the job outlook for this career is strong, with 23-percent job growth expected through 2026.4

 Visually impaired teachers can thrive at every education level.
 In fact, blind teachers have their own association that provides resources, support, and job postings.